Removing Root Canals

 How long can a root canal last?

-In Part 1 of this two part article about root canals, I told the story of my first, traumatic, root canal more than thirty years ago.
+In Part 1 of this two part article about root canals, I told the story of my first, traumatic, root canal on a front tooth more than thirty years ago.

 It felt like the most visible marker of my bad teeth I could feel it growing weaker and tried to avoid biting into crunchy food on that side.